Stefan-Radu/dotfiles/.github/README.md

 An override warning might appear, but it's easily solved.

-### Symbolic links

-    ln -s ~/.config/taskwarrior/taskrc ~/.taskrc
-    ln -s ~/.config/tmux/tmux.conf ~/.tmux.conf
-    ln -s ~/.config/zsh/zshrc .zshrc

-I keep most of my config files in the `.config` folder, but like to keep symbolic links to them in the home folder.

 ## Notes

 I also save my `.gitconfig` file, so I don't have to do any additional git settings, such as: custom log, templates, username, now showing untracked files, etc.